fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> This eating Ramen and watching Frederik talk about software development in his bath tub has become a consistent bed time ritual.
+Also, I recently got my first job as a dev, and though I'm doing the best of my cohort of juniors, I am realizing my programming talent is mediocre at best.
+My goal is to make solutions happen through app development, being a programming is a part of that journey, but being the expert programmer is not in my future.

 > Hello!
 What do you think of Joshua Fluke and his idea that most companies exploit developers?

 > What does 'bad at coding' actually mean?